Regularity estimates for singular parabolic measure data problems with sharp growth: Introduction and results

-\begin{remark} \begin{enumerate}[(i)] \item We note that both the constant $c$ and the exponent $\frac{2}{(n+1)p-2n}$ in \eqref{main r1-2} tend to $+\infty$ as $p \searrow \frac{2n}{n+1}$.
-In particular, the exponent $\frac{2}{(n+1)p-2n}$ reflects the anisotropic structure (a constant multiple of a solution no longer yields another solution) of the problem \eqref{pem1} as well as the structure of the fundamental solution \eqref{baren sol}.
+\item We note that both the constant $c$ and the exponent $\frac{2}{(n+1)p-2n}$ in \eqref{main r1-2} tend to $+\infty$ as $p \searrow \frac{2n}{n+1}$.
+The exponent $\frac{2}{(n+1)p-2n}$ reflects the anisotropic structure (a constant multiple of a solution no longer yields another solution) of the problem \eqref{pem1} as well as the structure of the fundamental solution \eqref{baren sol}.
+Specifically, this exponent comes from a geometric difference between standard and intrinsic parabolic cylinders (see \cite[Lemma 5.4]{BPS21}).
+The exponent $\frac{2}{(n+1)p-2n}$ also appears in parabolic potential estimates (see \cite{KM13b,DZ21b}).